coderefinery/reproducible-research/_episodes/02-what-is-reproducible-research.md

 teaching: 10
 exercises: 10
 questions:
-  - "How to repeat an experiment with different data after one year later?"
+  - "How to repeat an experiment with different data one year later?"
   - "How to make results reproducible regardless of platforms with minimal effort?"
 objectives:
-  - "The goal is to get a basic idea of different tools that can be used to make research reproducible"
+  - "Get a basic idea of different tools that can be used to make research reproducible"
   - "You can incorporate some of these tools in your research lifecycle"

 ---